Theoretical Investigation on Inductive Bias of Isolation Forest: EMPIRICAL STUDIES

 \subsection{Anomaly detection of iForest}

 We generate multiple datasets, each of which contains 20 points drawn from a uniform distribution independently.
-We compute the expected depth of each point to help understand the behavior of iForest.
+We compute the expected depth of each point to help understand when and when not iForest can detect anomalies.
 The results are presented in Figure~\ref{fig:casestudy_empirical_studies_depth}, where we label the points with a small depth considered as anomalies and a larger depth considered as normal points in red and blue colors, respectively.

 From Figure~\ref{fig:casestudy_empirical_studies_depth}, three key observations can be made: (1) Marginal single and clustered anomalies are correctly labeled, even though some are not significantly distant from normal points.
 This aligns with Theorems~\ref{theorem:marginal_single_anomaly} and~\ref{theorem:marginal_multiple_anomalies}, stating that marginal anomalies are more easily isolated.
 (2) In Figure~\ref{fig:casestudy_empirical_studies_depth}~(a), only the central anomaly is detected.
 This is consistent with Theorem~\ref{theorem:central_single_anomaly}, which indicates that iForest can identify central anomalies only when they are sufficiently distant from normal data.
 (3) In Figures~\ref{fig:casestudy_empirical_studies_depth}~(b) and~(c), $k$-NN may fail to detect the rightmost clustered anomaly when $k$ is set too small, whereas iForest successfully identifies all marginal clustered anomalies.
 This supports Theorems~\ref{theorem:marginal_multiple_anomalies}–\ref{theorem:marginal_multiple_anomalies_nearest_neighbor}, demonstrating that iForest is more adaptive to parameter settings than $k$-NN.